kaplayjs/kaplay-site/guides/en/getting_started/basic_concepts.md

 To get started with KAPLAY, you must know 4 main concepts: **Scenes**, **Game Objects**, **Components** and **Events**

-You can think of your game as a theater: scenes are the acts, game objects are the actors and components are the script the actors follow.
+You can think of your game as a _theater_: scenes are the acts, game objects are the actors and components are the script the actors follow:

 ![alt text](./assets/theater.png)